nextcloud/appstore/docs/api/restapi.rst

 You can also use this route to register a new certificate for an app if you are the app owner.
 However keep in mind that this will delete all previous app releases, since their signatures are now invalid and not installable anymore.

-Find out more how to generate and request the certificate signature by following the :doc:`developer`.
+Find out more how to generate and request the certificate signature by following the :ref:`developer-guide`.

 .. note:: **DO NOT** post your private key which is stored in the **.key** file.
 The private certificate needs to be stored securely.
 If you are unsure whether a file is a private certificate or the public one: your private certificate's content starts with **-----BEGIN PRIVATE KEY-----**, whereas your public certificate's content starts with **-----BEGIN CERTIFICATE-----**